 It is also necessary to have the following on hand when soldering copper pipe so that nothing is able to catch fire:

 - Water: a spray bottle of water is a must.
-Wet down any area you will be soldering first and then use it as backup if anything begins to smolder.
+Wet down any area you will be soldering first and then use it as a backup if anything begins to smolder.
 Also, you should wet the area back down when finished soldering since the residual heat may still catch fire.

 - Fire extinguisher: always have a fire extinguisher handy when soldering copper pipes just in case something catches fire and you cannot put it out with just a spray bottle of water.